This article will provide you with some tips and tricks for planning your event auction!

 ASSEMBLING YOUR TEAM

-First you have to assemble your team and get them organized in terms of their roles and responsibilities.
+First, you have to assemble your team and get them organized in terms of their roles and responsibilities.
 You will need a dedicated group of individuals who will stick with you until the end.
-If you are relying on a volunteer staff, you will have to keep them engaged and motivated throughout the entire process including check-out and cleanup.
-While you may only need to meet a few times a month at first, you will find yourselves needing to meet weekly in the last month or so before the event.
+If you are relying on volunteer staff, you will have to keep them engaged and motivated throughout the entire process including check-out and cleanup.
+While you may only need to meet a few times a month at first, you will find yourself needing to meet weekly in the last month or so before the event.

 Time to form a committee.
 Here are some key jobs you may want to delegate:

 1. Venue Manager-- One point of contact for all things related to your venue.
-Parking, Sound, Chairs, Tables, Decorations, Trash, etc. You may add entertainment and auctioneer to this persons tasks to manage.
+Parking, Sound, Chairs, Tables, Decorations, Trash, etc. You may add entertainment and auctioneer to this person's tasks to manage.